faizan1234567/8-Puzzle-A-Star-Search/README.md

 running the algorithm.
 In this repository, it is implemented in the node class.
 In order to understand why some states converge and other don't.
 Please read [this](https://www.geeksforgeeks.org/check-instance-15-puzzle-solvable/) nice explanation.

+Please star the repository, if you use it in your projects or for learning purposes.

 ## References
 [1]. https://github.com/Subangkar/N-Puzzle-Problem-CPP-Implementation-using-A-Star-Search